moghelab/ResinGlycoside_Pipeline/README.md

 # ResinGlycoside_Pipeline
  Scripts for processing LCMS data and annotating resin glycoside like peaks

+## Requirements
-Requirement: Unix workspace, Python
+Unix workspace, Python

 Before using these scripts, obtain exported data from MS-DIAL as described in the Methods paper.
 You need two types of files from your side:
 1. Peak area files
 2. MGF files.
 These can be individual samples or aligned files.

-After that, follow the following steps:
+## How to run the scripts

 **Step 1:** Download this entire folder to your Unix workspace.
 This folder has all the demo files and standard input files needed for the scripts to work.